AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 5. Select **[!UICONTROL My Saved Courses]** from the dropdown menu in the **[!UICONTROL Properties]**.
 6. Select **[!UICONTROL Done]** and then refresh the page in **[!UICONTROL Preview]** or **[!UICONTROL Publish]** mode.

-The widget will be displayed the saved courses to the learners.
+The widget will display the saved courses to the learners.

 ### Ignore higher order LO enrollment